Gauntlet173/gauntlet173.github.io/content/post/2023_04_12_LLM_and_RaC.md

 controlled natural languages than they are at more abstruse representations.
 But that's pure speculation.
 It's one of the many, many things I'd be interested in experimenting on.

+But perhaps most important about the combination of the two is this: **To the extent that GPT4 is not good enough to draft symbolic encodings, that problem can be solved by giving it more and better examples.
+That requires tools for human-drafted symbolic encodings of laws.
+To the extent that GPT4 is capable of generating those encodings, they need to be validated by human beings before they would be trustworthy.
+Which means GPT4 needs to generate code that can be used in tools for human-edited and human-validated symbolic encodings.
+Which are the precise same tools.
+Either way, to be useful for law, statistical AI like GPT4 needs symbolic AI like Blawx.**

 ## Conclusion

 GPT4 is not enough, on its own, to build trustworthy legal automation.
 It is too prone to logical error in understanding the meaning of legal texts.
 However, while GPT3.5 was capable